Whiskey-Sunshine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.6.0
+Added some networking/packet handling when clients join the server for config parity.
+HOPEFULLY this solves the common crash with Utility.ModConfig.ReadConfig()

+Fixed an issue that prevented the chambersticks from being placeable.

+Fixed an issue that prevented bear hides from being interactable on water, making it impossible to create the bear hide sacks.

+Ancient Tools tool molds can now be fired in the bee kiln for many different coloured molds, matching vanilla mold colour options.

+CarryOn compatibility has been updated to allow all the new pitch and salve pot variants to be carried.

+Adze strip and barrel carve interactions are now removed in the UI when In Dappled Groves is installed, as per VinterNacht's request.

+#### Version 1.6.0-pre.6
+Fixed a crash that would occur in BlockBehaviorCarveLogBarrel when interacting with logs when other behaviors were being processed.
+Properly, this time, hopefully.

+Pitch can once again be used to seal crocks.

+Fixed an issue where chopping bark stacks with an axe would result in animation getting stuck and no further interaction was possible.

+Removed ball pitch as a possible sealer for log barrels in the block interaction UI.
+It was only ever intended to accept the stick variant.

+#### Version 1.6.0-pre.5
+Fixed an issue where the final stage of crafting pitch would result in a '?' block or a pitch pot that cannot be interacted with.

+Fixed an issue where halite stone and marble stones could not be ground down in the mortar.

+Fixed an issue where right clicking logs with an empty hand would throw an exception.

 #### Version 1.6.0-pre.4
 Added a simple guide for adze stripping, which details how to create log barrels.
 More will likely be added to this another time.